banderson623/ProjectSpudnik/README.md

 I needed to find a project that would be interesting to middle school boys, so I gravitated toward explosions or projectiles.

-What I’ve settled a progressive build out of a **pneumatic potato gun**.
-Each sectionwe will be reading, talking about and _hopefully_ build an experiment to explore the idea.
+I’ve settled on a progressive buildout of a **pneumatic potato gun**.
+Each section we will read, discuss and _hopefully_ build an experiment to explore the concepts.

 1. Refresher on the **[Scientific Method](http://en.wikipedia.org/wiki/Scientific_method)** – Question, Hypothesis, Prediction, Testing.
 2. **Physics of Compressed Air** – [Pressure](http://en.wikipedia.org/wiki/Pressure), how does that potato fly so far?